We need restorative practices to remember who we are.

 When I started coaching, my niche was supporting clients (particularly those with a sweet spot for perfectionism) to find more PLAY in life’s transitions.

-The hot air balloon represented that playful, expansive wonder that comes when we drop the sandbags of what holds us back.
+The hot air balloon represents that playful, expansive wonder that comes when we drop the sandbags of what holds us back.